kuadrat/growR/joss_paper/paper.md

   decisions in the absence of such input data.
 The decision process is based on work by @petersen2021DynamicSimulationManagement and
   @huguenin_elie2017DuengungGrasland.
-- Plant responses to elevated CO~2~ conditions.
-The evapotranspiration [@kruijt2008EffectsRisingAtmospheric] and photosynthetic rates [@soltani2012ModelingPhysiologyCrop; @kellner2017CoupledHydrologicalplantGrowth]
+- Plant responses to elevated CO~2~ conditions: The evapotranspiration [@kruijt2008EffectsRisingAtmospheric] and photosynthetic rates [@soltani2012ModelingPhysiologyCrop; @kellner2017CoupledHydrologicalplantGrowth]
   of plants can be modified by the atmospheric CO~2~ concentration.